 Whenever the course coordinator starts designing the course, he/she has to face two major concerns from the participants regarding the effectiveness of the module and more importantly its usability in their functioning as an officer.
-Here is the conjunction point between the inputs from TNA and course designing.
-Following sections will describe how guiding questions of TNA can help in the process of the course designing.
-The output received from TNA can then help in building the foundation of course designing.
+Here is the conjunction point between the inputs from TNA and course design.
+The following sections will describe how guiding questions of TNA can help in the process of course design.
+The output received from TNA can then help in building the foundation of course design.